nqnghia285/ArduinoSocketIOClient/README.md

 ### Note:

-SocketIOClient library used Websockets library and ArduinoJson library.
+ArduinoSocketIOClient library used Websockets library and ArduinoJson library.
 So, you must import them into your project.

 ### High Level Client API